korito1416/ClimateSocialPolicy/Appendix.rst

-   1. Take current value function :math:`\Phi^n` as given, let’s start with current distortion and jump misspecification :math:`h_k^n, h_y^n, h_j^n, g^n, f_\ell^n` and solve optimal distortion and jump misspecification in two sub-steps.
+   1. Take current value function :math:`\Phi^n` as given, let’s start with current distortion and jump misspecification :math:`h_k^n, h_y^n, h_j^n, g^n, f_\ell^n` and solve optimal distortion and jump misspecification in two sub-steps, which are detailed in `Appendix A.2`.

       1. Take value function :math:`\Phi^n` and current distortion and jump misspecification